-Canadian Copyright Essentials for Graduate Students (TBA)
+Canadian Copyright Essentials for Graduate Students

 Canada’s Copyright Act protects both creators and users of copyrighted materials.
 As a graduate student you are both a creator and a user of copyrighted material.
-Issues that will be discussed will be who owns the intellectual property of work you do as a gradaute student, how to comply with and check copyright requirements for your thesis submission, and what you should know about copyright as a teaching assistant.
+Issues that will be discussed will be who owns the intellectual property of work you do as a graduate student, how to comply with and check copyright requirements for your thesis submission, and what you should know about copyright as a teaching assistant.
 Using practical examples, this workshop will provide a brief history of copyright in Canada, a summary of recent changes, as well as guidance for the use of copyright materials in your research and teaching.
 Learn what you need to know about copyright, fair dealing and Canada’s changing copyright environment.

-Book an Appointment with the Copyright Librarian:
+Book an Appointment with the Copyright Librarian

-In-person, customized & individual on-line copyright instruction can be booked.
+In-person, customized & individual online copyright instruction can be booked.

 Email: Ann Ludbrook firstname.lastname@example.org